-The group and company's annual financial statements set out on pages 46-84 have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) IFRS interpretations issued by the IFRS Interpretations Committee, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee, Financial Reporting Pronouncements as issued by Financial Reporting Standards Council, the JSE Listings Requirements and the Companies Act of South Africa.
+The group and company's annual financial statements set out on pages 39 - 87 have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) IFRS interpretations issued by the IFRS Interpretations Committee, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee, Financial Reporting Pronouncements as issued by Financial Reporting Standards Council, the JSE Listings Requirements and the Companies Act of South Africa.

-The accounting policies are consistent in all material respects with those applied in the preparation of the group's annual financial statements for the year ended 30 June 2017.
+The accounting policies below have been applied consistently to all periods presented in the annual financial statements, except where the group has adopted IFRS and IFRIC interpretations and amendments that became effective during the period.
+The group applied IFRS 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers for the first time in the annual reporting period commencing 1 July 2018.
 These annual financial statements are presented in South African Rands because that is the currency of the primary economic environment in which the group operates.
 The consolidated financial statements have been prepared on a historical cost basis, except where otherwise indicated.
 All values are rounded to the nearest thousand (R'000), except where otherwise indicated.